hapax/hapax.github.io/assets/simple-physics.md

 ## 3. Fermi estimates <a id="sec-3" name="sec-3"></a>

-A *Fermi estimate* is an estimate to the nearest order of magnitude, or
+A *Fermi estimate* is an estimate to the nearest order of magnitude.

 #### 3.1.
 The Webster theatre<a id="sec-3-1" name="sec-3-1"></a>